Home Compare GD vs LHX

 General Dynamics vs L3Harris Technologies: Which Stock Looks Stronger in 2026?

-General Dynamics holds the cleaner structural position, with the lead spread across growth and valuation.
+General Dynamics holds the cleaner structural position, with profitability as the main driver and stability adding further support.
 L3Harris Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, General Dynamics is in better shape — its trend is intact while L3Harris Technologies's trend has broken down.
 That puts structure and market broadly in agreement — General Dynamics's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.